neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 └── index.html
 ```

-❗️ Make sure you apply the BEM method to your Quiz App (Bring more structure to your code by using BEM to name all classes!)
+❗️ Make sure you apply the BEM method to your Quiz App (bring more structure to your code by using BEM to name all classes!).

 ## Resources